AMC Pacer: 1977

-The 1977 VAM Pacer was almost the same as in the previous year on the outside, but made more luxurious inside.
-The Cassini-style upholstery was replaced with a more discreet luxury design with a "zigzag" placement of plain soft buttons on the upholstery forming diagonal lines.
+The 1977 VAM Pacer was almost the same as the previous year on the outside, but was made more luxurious inside.
+The Cassini-style upholstery was replaced with a more discreet luxury design featuring a "zigzag" arrangement of plain soft buttons that form diagonal lines.
 The AM monaural radio was replaced by an AM/FM monaural unit, three-point retractable seatbelts replaced the lap-only units, and a light for the glove compartment was now standard.
 The 282 CID engine underwent engineering upgrades that included an all-new head design with an improved cooling system and quench-type combustion chambers, a higher 8.0:1 compression ratio, and a new two-barrel aluminum intake manifold, while the rear differential gear ratio changed from 3.31:1 to 3.07:1.
-These upgrades gave the VAM Pacer an estimated 12 net horsepower increase over the previous year with improved fuel economy as well as increased top speed while maintaining torque and the car's towing capacity.
-This was also the first year that VAM models could be ordered with a factory air conditioning system.
+These upgrades gave the VAM Pacer an estimated 12 hp increase over the previous year, improved fuel economy, and increased top speed, while maintaining torque and the car's towing capacity.
+This was also the first year VAM models could be ordered with a factory air-conditioning system.
 Pacers with the A/C included five dashboard air vents as well as a 55-amp alternator, a flexible seven-bladed cooling fan, a three-row radiator, and a fan shroud.
 The previously optional luxury wheel covers were now included as standard equipment.

 1978

 The 1978 model year VAM Pacers gained new hood and grille designs.
-The only technical difference of the year was the replacement of the Holley 2300 carburetor in favor of a Motorcraft 2150 unit with a built-in altitude compensator despite having a slightly lower flow.
+The only technical difference this year was the replacement of the Holley 2300 carburetor with a Motorcraft 2150 unit featuring a built-in altitude compensator, despite its slightly lower flow rate.
 This reduced power but enhanced emission certification and was more reliable in changing altitudes.
 New standard features included a hood light, a speedometer in both kilometers and miles per hour, door panels including a vertical stripe pattern over their top edges, a different AM/FM radio model, a new flat-faced luxury steering wheel design with an AMC logo, and new seat designs.
-The heater was improved in the form of air vents appearing to the left of the instrument cluster, the center of the dashboard above the ashtray, and over the top right corner of the glovebox door regardless of the presence of the air conditioning system.
-The heater controls were revised, obtaining the VENT option in airflow selection, which was now a sliding lever instead of the five buttons used in the prior two years.
-The two remaining air vents, the passenger's side one over the top left corner of the glove box door and the vent on the driver's side integrated under the steering column were included with the A/C system.
+The heater was improved by adding air vents to the left of the instrument cluster, at the center of the dashboard above the ashtray, and over the top-right corner of the glovebox door, regardless of whether the air conditioning system was present.
+The heater controls were revised to include the VENT option in the airflow selection, now via a sliding lever rather than the five buttons used over the prior two years.
+The two remaining air vents, the passenger-side one over the top-left corner of the glove box door and the driver 's-side vent integrated under the steering column, were included with the A/C system.